kilikwhite/CSU-Senior-Project/docs/Proposal.md

 can not see the other person's code when participating and they can change to Spectator only at any time but lose the ability to actively participate.
-The people will know how well they are doing by hitting the Run button to run the code and they will see a progress bar and text that said passed X number of tests.
+The people will know how well they are doing by hitting the Run button to run the code and they will see text that said passed X number of tests.
 There is also participant only where all the person needs to enter a room in the room code of an already made room to start programming against each other.